 DMO clients, i.e., the leisure visitor, business traveler and meeting planners, don't pay for services.
 That's because DMOs are typically funded through hotel occupancy taxes, membership dues, improvement districts and other government resources.

 DMO members, such as hotels, attractions and historic districts obviously have a keen interest in promoting travel and tourism.
-Not only does it provide jobs, bring in tax dollars for infrastructure improvements, it heightens the profile of a destination.
+Not only does it provide jobs and bring in tax dollars for infrastructure improvements, it heightens the profile of a destination.

 A vibrant tourism scene increases the likelihood that additional restaurants, stores, festivals, cultural and sporting events will be attracted and take root in the destination.